Close encounters with the Death Star: Interactions between collapsed bodies and the Solar System: Results

 \section{Results}

 Encounters with field stars have been simulated previously, but none specifically assumed that the intruder is a~massive compact object.
-We therefore explored its interaction with a~planetary system for arbitrary incidence angles which is likely in denser environments, e.g., star clusters \citep{Varri2018} or the Galactic bulge, where thousands of NSs may be present \citep[e.g.,][]{msp}.
-The encounter velocities originating from SN kicks will be significantly higher than the virialised velocities that have been used in published simulations \citep[e.g.,][]{wang_etal}.
-In fact, it is closer to what would be expected for a~high-velocity star in the Solar neighbourhood \citep{laughlin_adams}.
-An estimate of the gravitational capture distance comes from assuming that the intruder can be bound in the centre of mass frame, i.e., $r_{\grav,\I} = 2 G \left( m_\I + \Msun \right) \big/\, v_\I^2$\,, which scales as
+We therefore explored its interaction with a~planetary system for arbitrary incidence angles which is likely in denser environments, for example, star clusters \citep{Varri2018} or the Galactic bulge, where thousands of NSs may be present \citep[e.g.][]{msp}.
+The encounter velocities originating from SN kicks will be significantly higher than the virialised velocities that have been used in published simulations \citep[e.g.][]{wang_etal}.
+In fact, they are closer to what would be expected for a~high-velocity star in the Solar neighbourhood \citep{laughlin_adams}.
+An estimate of the gravitational capture distance, assuming that the intruder can be bound in the centre of mass frame, is given by $r_{\grav,\I} = 2 G \left( m_\I + \Msun \right) \big/\, v_\I^2$\,.
+This scales as

 where `$\I$' represents the impactor.
 For reference, the value for the lowest velocities in our simulations is $r_{\grav,\BH} \approx 10^{-3}\,\pc$ and $r_{\grav,\NS} \approx 2 \times 10^{-4}\,\pc$.